Medicines of Tomorrow

 Pamiparib is an investigational small molecule inhibitor of PARP1 and PARP2 that is being evaluated as a potential monotherapy and in combinations for the treatment of various solid tumors.
 BeiGene has initiated its first combination study with its internal drug candidates in a Phase 1 trial of tislelizumab in combination with pamiparib in patients with advanced solid tumors.

 Tislelizumab in Combination with Zanubrutinib

-We also initiated combination studies of our investigational compounds tislelizumab and zanubrutinib in 2016, based on encouraging synergistic effects observed in our preclinical models.
+We also initiated combination studies of tislelizumab and zanubrutinib in 2016, based on encouraging synergistic effects observed in our preclinical models.
 In our primary diffuse large B‑cell lymphoma tumor models, we observed enhancement of anti‑tumor activity in both PD‑L1‑positive and especially in PD‑L1‑negative diffuse large B‑cell lymphoma tumor models, thus supporting our combination strategy.

 *GAZYVA® is a registered trademark of Genentech.